quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 subvert this purpose.

 Note that the Plaintext CID algorithm makes no attempt to obscure the server mapping, and therefore does not address these concerns.
-It exists to allow consistent CID encoding for compatibility across a network infrastructure, which makes QUIC robust to NAT rebinding.
-Servers that are running the Plaintext CID algorithm SHOULD only use it to generate new CIDs for the Server Initial Packet and SHOULD NOT send CIDs in QUIC NEW_CONNECTION_ID frames, except that it sends one new Connection ID in the event of config rotation {{config-rotation}}.
-Doing so might falsely suggest to the client that said CIDs were generated in a secure fashion.
+Servers using Plaintext CIDs therefore send a transport parameter in the handshake so that the client can make an informed decision whether to migrate a connection.

 A linkability attack would find some means of determining that two connection IDs route to the same server.
 As described above, there is no scheme that